Health and Behavior

 Eliciting Change Talk

-The more an individual talks about change, it is said, the more likely they are to change.
+It is said that the more an individual talks about change, the more likely they are to change.
 Change talk consists of responses the clinician elicits from patients.
 Patients’ responses normally contain reasons for change that are important to them personally.
 Elements of change talk can be remembered using the mnemonic DARN-CAT.

 The clinician elicits change talk by: